f0nzie/r4ds-rsuite/README.md

 To be able to do this, we use [rsuite](https://rsuite.io/), an application with a client (Windows, Linux and Mac), a package `RSuite`, and a RStudio addin.
 The application is open source and is available in Github.

-I have been converting the most important and complex of my project to `rsuite` administered form.
-It really is a time saver because the dependencies or packages do not break after doing an update.
+I have been converting the most important and complex of my projects to `rsuite` administered form.
+It really is a time saver because the dependencies or packages do not break after doing a global update of R packages.

 ## How to use this `r4ds` variation